agf-web/clickdimensions/README.md

 ## Embedding the Form

-For best results, use the Clickdimensions Widget instead of the Iframe option.
+For best results, **use the Clickdimensions Widget instead of the Iframe option**.
 Using the Widget option offers the following benefits over using the Iframe embed:
 - The height for forms does not have to manually set and is fully responsive to the size of the form
 - Custom web fonts will render wherever the form is embedded
 - Redirects to external URLS (thank you pages, etc.) work properly